SearchFilter#

 Decorator#

-property path or a tuple of property/nested property path with a specific default StrategyType
+property path or a tuple of property/nested property path with a specific default StrategyType.
+This

 path and allows you to omit it in query parameters.